tranhelen/tranhelen/_posts/2016-07-04-payingattention.md

 > "Engineering was in the process of discussing some drastic new directions for our products, and the incrementalists (ship it soon!) were doing battle with the completionists (ship it when it&rsquo;s done!)"

-He continues on, glossing over these two terms noting that he would explain them later.
-They were not meant to be the subject of the chapter but when I finished that sentence I started mapping out all the personalities I knew which matched these two definitions.
+He continues on, glossing over these two terms noting he would explain them later.
+They were not meant to be the subject of the chapter but when I read the sentence I started mapping out all the personalities I knew which matched these two definitions.
 These two personalities were already in existence for me, I just didn&rsquo;t have any idea what to call them.

 > Incrementalists are realists.
 They have a pretty good idea of what is achievable given a problem to solve, a product to ship.
 They&rsquo;re intimately aware of how many resources are available and the shape of the political landscape with regard to the problem, and they know who knows what.
 They tend to know all the secrets and they like to be recognized for that fact.